Canadian Idol season 5: Auditions

-The registration started promptly after 8 am CTV committed that all auditioners who showed up between 8 am – 4 p.m. would be seen.
-In bigger cities however, the line may have been cut off before four, with the auditioners being asked to come back the next day.

 Audition process

 The audition process may vary in different cities.
 However, the concept is essentially the same.

 Tier 1

 After the competitor receives their number at the registration desk, they are allowed to go to other places until their number is called.
 After their number is called, they will be asked to wait in the front line for their audition for the first round.
 Auditioners will be sent in groups of five, taken to the waiting room by an audition crew.
 The audition crews responsible for the groups will take the competitors to Tier 1, where they will audition to the representative of a producer with their group.

 Each auditioner will take turn to sing one song for as long as they want.
 If the representative is not sure about the competitor's performance, they may ask them to sing another song.
 After all five auditioners have sung, the representatives may make comments, and announces auditioners that will not go through to the second round.
 The successful auditioners will be given a Yellow Ticket, and will return to the waiting room to wait for an audition crew to lead them to a separate waiting room where they wait for the second round of audition.